 The new 16.6 ft Airstream Nest caught my eye with its modern style, rounded corners, queen-sized sleeping area, and sink in the bathroom (only available in the Alto by special order).
 But it lacks a permanent dinette table, costs 60% more than the Alto F1743, and despite featuring a fiberglass body shell weighs a shocking 3,400 lbs!
 How is that possible; are the countertops made of concrete?

 By the way… in early 2018 Safari Condo introduced a new model of the Alto, the 101” tall, 21 ft long F2114.
 At four feet longer than the other Altos, it offers a king size sleeping area, a four person dinette table, more storage, a larger fridge and higher capacity water tanks.
 Yet it weighs just 2,346 lbs dry and still only uses a single axel.

 I would love the larger bed!
 Unfortunately, it won’t fit in my small driveway.
 But if you have the space I recommend you take a serious look at it.

 And in 2019 an even bigger Alto model was introduced, the 24 ft F2414 with dual axles.
 That extra length allowed for a separate dedicated indoor shower area, a sink in the toilet area, a longer kitchen counter and even more interior storage.
 In addition there is also the A2114 model, A for “aerodynamic”.
 It has a pointed nose and a slightly tapered rear section.
-To me it looks a lot like a horse trailer from the outside.
-Whether it uses significantly less energy to tow compared to the F1743; both trailers use about 500Wh/mi at 55mph on a level dry road.
+Based on owner reports it does not use significantly less energy to tow compared to the F1743; both trailers use about 500Wh/mi at 55mph on a level dry road.
 Of course it is much larger and heavier, so that pointed nose apparently is a benefit.